scorpido74/azure-docs.nl-nl/articles/stream-analytics/stream-analytics-compatibility-level.md

 ## <a name="compatibility-level-11"></a>Compatibiliteits niveau 1,1

-De volgende belangrijke wijzigingen zijn geïntroduceerd in compatibiliteitsniveau 1.1 van:
+De volgende belang rijke wijzigingen worden geïntroduceerd in compatibiliteits niveau 1,1:

 ### <a name="service-bus-xml-format"></a>Service Bus XML-indeling